knightsUCF/CarRacing/Log.md

 # Car Area Clear Bug

 So we are not clearing the area properly.
-We should get a log statement going of our transform position, and our distance position, to indicate where we are clearing. #TODO
+We should get a log statement going of our transform position, and our distance position, to indicate where we are clearing.
+Perhaps the transform is not staying with the car. #TODO

 # Solving the Random Car Generation